okeanz/z0rderEpicMMOSystem/PublishVersion/README.md

 | Version | Changes                                                                                                                                                                                                                                                                                                                                |
 |----------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
+| 1.7.9  | - Add French </br> Updated Piecemanager </br> Added ??? level to mobs for mobs that should not be limited or known by their level.
+No level penalties will be applied.
+Use level 0 in json - kind a like a blacklist. </br> Orbs will always have a chance to drop no matter the level.
 | 1.7.8  | - Add Swedish </br> Refined point calc in reset </br> Updated MonsterLaz and Default json for Hildr
 | 1.7.7  | - Added RtDMonsters </br> Adjusted Orb XP amounts Greatly! </br> Added Orb Boss Max amount for orb chances </br> Bug fix </br> Update for Hildir's Update </br> @margmas helped me fix a IL error, thank you!
 | 1.7.6  | - Added JewelCrafting Bosses. </br> Rounding XP Gained </br> Small bug fix for modded mobs without tamed status